If you’ve ever watched a kung fu movie…

 Either way, I hope that you learned something useful in this article, and that you have more clarity now!

 I’d love to hear from you.
 What do you think about all this talk of style?
 Do you think I made the right choice?
 Or should I have stuck with “Big Tony Qigong”?
-Mindfully yours, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
+Best regards, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
 I’ve already taught thousands of people from all over the world how to use qigong for their own stubborn health challenges.
 As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
 In addition to my blog, I also teach online courses and offer in-person retreats and workshops.